-Weeks Readings Content Emphasis Class Requirements Topic: Who are we teaching?: Diversity and the Sociocultu iral Influences on Teaching Week 1- October 4 Meet at Dodging Horse Ranch Week 2 - October 11 Are schools neutral environments?
-What are our responsibilities ?
+Weeks Readings Content Emphasis Class Requirements Topic: Who are we to eaching?: Diversity and the Soc iocultural Influences on T eaching Week 1- Oct 4 Meet at Dodging Horse Ranch Week 2 - Oct 12 Are schools neutral environments?
+What are our responsibilities?
 Edmunds, Nickel and Badley (2015), chapter 7.
-SRG on pg 265 - 284 Makarova, E., 't Gilde, J., & Birman, D. (2019).
+Makarova, E., 't Gilde, J., & Birman, D. (2019).
 Teachers as risk and resource factors in minority students' school adjustment: An integrative review of qualitative research on acculturation.
 Intercultural Education , 30(5), 448-477.
 Guest Speaker: Dr. Charlie Cook Who are the students currently in Alberta classrooms?
 Who will be students within Alberta classrooms?
 What challenges to Third Culture Students face?
 What is the impact of sociocultural factors have for teaching?
 What is the impact of multiculturalism and diversity within teaching?
-Synchronous class October 11 Asynchronous Online Discussion Forum for October 12-17: Community analysis- Select the community in which your FE 700 school is located or the community in which you live and complete and post the worksheet analysis to the Discussion Forum in Moodle Begin Part one of Cultural Metaphor assignment Week 3 - October 18 Chan, E. (2006).
+Synchronous class October 12 Asynchronous Online Discussion Forum for October 13-14: Community analysis- Select the community in which your FE 700 school is located or the community in which you live and complete and post the worksheet analysis to the Discussion Forum in Moodle Begin Part one of Cultural Metaphor assignment Week 3 - Oct 19 Chan, E. (2006).
 Teacher experiences of culture in the curriculum.
-Journal of Curriculum Studies, 38 (2), 161-176.
+Journal of Curriculum Studies , 38 (2), 161-176.
 Phinney, J.S.
 (2000).
-Identity formation across cultures, Human Development, 43(1), 27-31.
-Pon, G., et al. (2003).
-Interrupted by silences: The contemporary education of Hong-Kong-born Chinese Canadians.
-In R. Bayley &amp; S. Schecter (Eds.), Language socialization in bilingual and multilingual societies (pp. 114-127).
-Bristol Multilingual Matters. https://doi.org/10.21832/97818535963777 Gaither, S.E.
-(2015).
-"Mixed" results: Multiracial research and identity explorations.
-Current Directions in Psychological Science, 24(2), 114-119.
+Identity formation across cultures, Human Development , 43(1), 27-31.
 Teacher's perspective on culture.
 Student's perspective on culture.
-Synchronous class October 18 Continue working on Cultural Metaphor assignment
+Synchronous class October 19 Continue working on Cultural Metaphor assignment Pon, G., et al. (2003).
+Interrupted by silences: The contemporary education of Hong-Kong-born Chinese ambrose.edu